 - a.
 Clean the Air Induction Cowling where the Seal will be installed.
 Peel the backing away from the Access Door Seal.
-Install the Seal to the Air Induction Cowling centering the Seal over the opening in the Fairing (See Appendix A or Appendix B Figures). - b.
+Install the Seal to the Air Induction Cowling centering the Seal over the opening in the Fairing (Refer to Appendix A, Figures 17, 21 or Appendix B, Figures 17, 21). - b.
 Locate the Access Door to the Air Induction Cowling. - c.
 Install the fasteners that attach the Access Door to the Air Induction Cowling.